German Model Lorena Rae Sizzles In Pink Leopard-Print Bikini That Leaves Little To The Imagination

-Lorena Rae is enjoying some of her summer time in Italy, and she found some time to update her Instagram fans on what she has been up to.
+Lorena Rae is enjoying part of her summer in Italy, and she found some time to update her Instagram fans on what she has been up to.
 On Thursday, the German model took to the popular social media app to share a racy snapshot in which she rocks a tiny bikini that leaves little to the imagination.

 In the photo, the Victoria’s Secret model is sitting on a boat striking a sexy pose while she wears a pink-and-white leopard-print two-piece bathing suit that consists of an underwire top with two thin straps that go over her shoulders and a low-cut neckline that dips into her chest, putting her cleavage on display.
-The top also has two straps at the front that dangles onto her upper abs, giving the suit a romantic touch.
+The top also has two straps at the front that dangle onto her upper abs, giving the suit a romantic touch.
 Rae teamed her top with a pair of matching bottoms who straps sit high on her frame, helping accentuate her full hips while contrasting them with her slender midsection.

 Rae is posing with her side to the camera, which captures her sitting over her bent heels, in a pose that highlights her derriere.
 The Diepholz model — who is best known for having walked in the Victoria’s Secret Fashion Show in 2018 — is looking over her right shoulder at a point off-camera as she shoots a coquettish smile and flirty eyes.